MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-drawing-opaque-and-semitransparent-lines-use.md

 # Drawing Opaque and Semitransparent Lines

-When you draw a line, you must pass the address of a [**Pen**](/windows/desktop/api/gdipluspen/nl-gdipluspen-pen) object to the [DrawLine](/windows/desktop/api/gdiplusgraphics/nf-gdiplusgraphics-graphics-drawline(in const pen_in const point &_in const point &)) method of the [**Graphics**](/windows/desktop/api/gdiplusgraphics/nl-gdiplusgraphics-graphics) class.
+When you draw a line, you must pass the address of a [**Pen**](/windows/desktop/api/gdipluspen/nl-gdipluspen-pen) object to the [DrawLine](https://msdn.microsoft.com/en-us/library/ms535748(v=VS.85).aspx) method of the [**Graphics**](/windows/desktop/api/gdiplusgraphics/nl-gdiplusgraphics-graphics) class.
 One of the parameters of the **Pen** constructor is a [**Color**](/windows/desktop/api/gdipluscolor/nl-gdipluscolor-color) object.
 To draw an opaque line, set the alpha component of the color to 255.
 To draw a semitransparent line, set the alpha component to any value from 1 through 254.

 When you draw a semitransparent line over a background, the color of the line is blended with the colors of the background.
 The alpha component specifies how the line and background colors are mixed; alpha values near 0 place more weight on the background colors, and alpha values near 255 place more weigh on the line color.